kerberos-io/vault/docker/README.md

 Kerberos Vault can also be installed without a Kubernetes cluster, by leveraging plain Docker containers or `docker compose`.
 In this example we'll show how to setup Kerberos Vault and it's required service MongoDB.

+- [ ] Implement TLS binding with Traefik
+- [ ] Move to Docker volume

 ## In this example we'll be using a clean VM

 We've created an Ubuntu 20.04 (LTS) VM on DigitalOcean, and installed `docker` and `docker-compose` using the general installation.